tuongviatruong/blog-pt2-pubnub/README.md

 ```

 ## <a name='future'></a> Looking Ahead
-* Add more testing
+* Add testing
-* Add more styling to make site look better
+* Show online users on chat to make it look better
-* Add login/register- so different users can add to blog